 Some people might say to me, “Steven, that’s the naturalistic fallacy.
 What you’re saying is that’s the way people did it in nature or with very minimal intervention, but that doesn’t mean it’s better for you.
 Maybe someone invented something good for you with modern technology.”
 That’s a really good question.
 If we’re going to assume that a modern running shoe is better than sandals or being in bare feet because of modern technology, well, we should be able to prove that, right?
 Where’s the evidence?

 If you start looking, you will find that there is no evidence.
 You will find there is no evidence that the modern running shoe improves performance and reduces injuries compared to what people were doing for hundreds and thousands of years prior to that.
-Fifty percent of runners and 80% of marathoners get injured every year even after they start using traditional shoes.
-If you look at what running shoe companies do – every six months there’s a brand new technology that’s going to improve your running and reduce your injuries, and yet they never seem to land on one that works.
+Additionally, if you look at what running shoe companies do – every six months there’s a brand new technology that’s going to improve your running and reduce your injuries, and yet they never seem to land on one that works.

 Think about it this way: The running shoe industry is a multibillion-dollar industry.
 Every year, just in America alone, if you could develop a shoe that reliably and demonstrably reduced injuries and improved performance, that’s worth hundreds of millions if not billions of dollars.
 These big shoe companies have a lot of incentive to do that.
 Why haven’t they?
 They’ve got all this research and scientists behind them, why haven’t they done it?